 There are many, many different crab traps out there, and it can be quite confusing when trying to choose a trap to start out with.
 We’ll narrow them down into several categories here, and try to help you make the right choice.

-This hoop net crab trap is typically composed of two concentric metal rings, with a net surrounding the rings.
+This ring net crab trap is typically composed of two concentric metal hoops, with a net surrounding the rings.
 Rope is tied to the largest ring to allow you to pull the entire trap out of the water.
 There may also be a pouch in the netting of the smaller ring to allow you to place bait.